-We first characterize the disassembly structure.
+We first characterize the disassembly structure and the important nomenclature of the problem environment.
 The root item is the product to be disassembled.
 A leaf item cannot be disassembled further and are the items to satisfy demand.
-In Figure 3, item 1 represents the roots and items 4, 5, 6, and 7 are leaf items.
+In Figure 2, item 1 represents the root and items 4, 5, 6, and 7 are leaf items.
 A child is defined as any item that has at least one parent and a parent has at least one child.
-Referring to Figure 3, item 3 is a parent to child items 6 and 7.
+Referring to Figure 2, item 3 is a parent to child items 6 and 7.
 Numbers in parentheses represent the item yield when the parent item is disassembled.
-Thus, when item 2 is disassembled it yields four units of item 4.
+Thus, when item 2 is disassembled it yields four units of item 5.
 From this, we define the basic disassembly problem as follows:

-For a given disassembly structure, determine the quantity and timing of disassembling all parent items (including the root item) while satisfying the demand of leaf items over a given planning horizon with discrete time periods.
+For a given disassembly structure, determine the quantity and timing of disassembling all parent items (including the root item) while satisfying the demand of leaf items over a given planning horizon with discrete time periods (Kim 2007).

-Figure 3: Disassembly Structure/ no commonality
+Figure 2: Disassembly Structure/ No Commonality